 Custodians

 Each location shall be allotted a custodian for each 22,500 square feet.
 Facilities that are less than 63,000 square feet will have an additional 14,396 square feet added to the square feet of the building when calculating custodial allotment.
-Consideration should be given to the number of occupants of the facility.Lunchroom Personnel
+For the purpose of recognizing the additional work required when cleaning for a high number of occupants, facilities with over 1,000 students will have an additional one-half (.5) custodial position created with additional half-time (.5) positions being added for every 500 students beyond the initial 1,000.

+Lunchroom Personnel

 Personnel shall be allotted based upon the formula recommended by the Kentucky Department of Education, Division of School and Community Nutrition.
 Lunchroom personnel are paid from the lunchroom account and considered a District program.